ashwathrajan/Recipe/README.md

 # Cream Filled Donut

+This is a recipe for a cream and chocolate filled donut:

 1.Pour the cookies into a ziplock bag, fasten, and bash into crumbs using a rolling pin.
 2.Pour half of the cookie crumbs into a bowl and mix with the cream cheese.
 Set aside.
 3.Prepare the doughnut mixture by combining the flour, sugar, baking powder, and salt in a bowl.
 Make a well in the middle of the dry ingredients.